GeoscienceAustralia/dea-orchestration/lambda_functions/stac/README.md

 '.yaml' file holding the `metadata` information of the dataset.

 2. The directory above the directory specified by the first template holds a `STAC Collection catalog`.
-If the product belongs to a `suit of products` such as `WOfS`, there is a further top level collection catalog having links to each of the products within that suit.
+If the product belongs to a `suite of products` such as `WOfS`, there is a further top level collection catalog having links to each of the products within that suite.

 3. When specifiying templates, please omit leading and trailing back-slashes (/).
 The following template structures were tested: